muhammad-tamim/interview-questions/README.md

 TDZ (Temporal Dead Zone) is the period between variable declaration and initialization, during this time accessing that variable results in an ReferenceError.

+## what is Hoisting:
+Hoisting is a behavior in JavaScript where variable and function declarations are moved to the top of their scope during parsing and compiling the AST to Bytecode phase, before the code is executed by interpreter or JIT compiler(if applicable).